What is Requirements Traceability Matrix (RTM) in Testing?

 What is Traceability Matrix (TM)?

-What is Requirement Traceability Matrix?
+What is a Requirement Traceability Matrix?

-Why RTM is Important?
+Why is RTM important?

-A question arises here on how to make sure that the requirement is tested considering all possible scenarios/cases?
+A question arises here on how to make sure that the requirement is tested, considering all possible scenarios/cases?
 How to ensure that any requirement is not left out of the testing cycle?

 A simple way is to trace the requirement with its corresponding test scenarios and test cases.
-This merely is termed as ‘Requirement Traceability Matrix.’
+This is termed as ‘Requirement Traceability Matrix.’

 • Requirement ID